-- Individuals involved in any service provided by this facility have the right to treat: - is given with full informed consent. - o is individualized and participatory. - o responds adequately to his/her needs. - o promotes dignity and is humane. - o promotes autonomy and responsibility. - o protects confidentiality. - protects and promotes overall health and well-being. - o protects against exploitation of any kind - adheres to ethical codes of business and professional codes of conduct as well as adheres to research guidelines, as indicated - Program administration obtains and is responsive to consumer's and stakeholder feedback concerning his/her care; - Programs develop and implement policies and procedures to promote and - protect consumer's rights as well as health, well-being and recovery efforts; - Programs must inform individuals involved in services about program rules, regulations, expectations as well as his/her rights, responsibilities and obligations; - The facility shall establish a system to investigate and resolve alleged and actual infringement of rights; - Facility shall ensure protection of all legal rights; - The facility shall uphold the established consumer rights as indicated by the State licensing authority
+Individuals involved in any service provided by this facility have the right to treatment that:

+- o is given with full informed consent;

+- is individualized and participatory;

+- responds adequately to his/her needs;

+- o promotes dignity and is humane.

+- o promotes autonomy and responsibility.

+- o protects confidentiality.

+- protects and promotes overall health and well-being.

+- protects against exploitation of any kind

+- adheres to ethical codes of business and professional codes of conduct as well as adheres to research guidelines, as indicated

+- Program administration obtains and is responsive to consumer's and stakeholder feedback

+- concerning his/her care; - Programs develop and implement policies and procedures to promote and protect consumer rights as well as health, well-being and recovery efforts; - Programs must inform individuals involved in services about program rules, regulations, expectations as well as his/her rights, responsibilities and obligations; - Facility shall establish a system to investigate and resolve alleged and actual infringement of rights; - Facility shall ensure protection of all legal rights; - Facility shall uphold the established consumer rights as indicated by the State licensing authority